 - Tour Managua as well as a weekend at the beach, in the mountains, or in Granada.
 You may go to a live volcano, a cloud forest, a crafts market, or a Nicaraguan concert or dance performance.

-- Cost: $925-1135 Includes meals, lodging, in-country transportation, translation, health insurance, recreation, and the materials for the project you work on.
-(Roundtrip airfare is not included.)
+- Cost: $1175 for a 10-day trip.
+Prices may vary depending on the length of the trip.
+Trip costs include meals, lodging, in-country transportation, translation, health insurance, recreation, and the materials for the project you work on.
+(Roundtrip airfare is not included)

 - Participants under 18 must be accompanied by a parent or guardian.